-- 1) A minimum cumulative grade-point average of at least 3.0 for all previous academic work. - Competitive scores on the Graduate Record Examination Verbal, Quantitative, and Analytic sections completed within last five years. - Bachelor's or master's degree in nursing.
-Admission to the program without a master's degree in nursing may require additional course work as specified by the College of Nursing. - 4) Three letters of recommendation on official letterhead stationery from academic or employment sources that are knowledgeable about your potential for doctoral study and research in nursing. - 5) Written statement that addresses your area of research interest, program goals and career goals, and how the Michigan State University College of Nursing program and faculty fit those research interest and goals. - Completion of an undergraduate or graduate-level statistics course with a grade of B (3.0) or better within the past five years.
+- A minimum cumulative grade-point average of at least 3.0 for all previous academic work. - Bachelor's or master's degree in nursing.
+Admission to the program without a master's degree in nursing may require additional course work as specified by the College of Nursing. - Three letters of recommendation on official letterhead stationery from academic or employment sources that are knowledgeable about your potential for doctoral study and research in nursing.

-- 7) International applicants whose academic language in not English must complete the Test of English as a Foreign Language (TOEFL) as a condition for regular admission to Michigan State University.
+- Written statement that addresses your area of research interest, program goals and career goals, and how the Michigan State University College of Nursing program and faculty fit those research interest and goals. - 5) Completion of an undergraduate or graduate-level statistics course with a grade of B (3.0) or better within the past five years. - 6) International applicants whose academic language in not English must complete the Test of English as a Foreign Language (TOEFL) as a condition for regular admission to Michigan State University.
 See the International Student Admission Minimum Requirement for Regular Admission section in the Graduate Education section of this catalog.
-All official transcripts must be translated into English by a certified translator. - 8) Must possess a current, unrestricted professional nursing license in Michigan or home jurisdiction.
+All official transcripts must be translated into English by a certified translator. - Must possess a current, unrestricted professional nursing license in Michigan or home jurisdiction.

 Applicants with completed materials are reviewed by a faculty committee.
-Applicants identified as well-matched with the College of Nursing academic standards and program focus will be contacted for a required personal interview with representatives from the doctoral program faculty.
+Applicants identified as well-matched with the College of Nursing academic standards and program focus will be contacted for a required personal interview and written evaluation with representatives from the doctoral program faculty.
 Recommendations for admission are made by the faculty committee to the Director of the Doctoral Program and the Dean of the College based on the requirements for admission and the personal interview.